nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/troubleshooting.md

 **Resolution:**
 - Use Web SDK HTML Editor, that enhanced features compared to the Web Page Editor.
-- Instead of the preview tab in the Web Page Editor, use the preview feature by pressing the **Ctrl + 4** combination of keys in Web SDK HTML Editor.
+- Instead of the Preview tab in the Web Page Editor, use the preview feature by pressing the **Ctrl + 4** combination of keys in Web SDK HTML Editor.
 - In Rapid Development Support (RDS) mode, the web unit test result is not updated.

 ## Issue: Cannot launch Tizen Studio with GDB Client